This week Audible has a big sale going on (pretty much all their audiobooks are on sale right now!).

 3 hours and 29 minutes

 Ghost is a very fast runner – starting with a run from his dangerous father when he was a little boy.
 Now, he mostly runs away from his problems until an Olympic-runner-turned-coach sees Ghost’s incredible raw talent and wants to help him harness it for the Junior Olympics.
 But Ghost will have to stop running from his past in order for that to happen and that might be the hardest thing he’s ever done.
 Jason Reynolds is a big name in the world of children’s literature for good reason – this book is FIRE.
-Each book in the series is this same price.
+Each book in the series is under $7 right now too.

 1 hour 34 minutes